priyan2115/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis
-# Over View Of Analysis
+# Overview Of the Projcet

 ### Database keys
   **Database Keys** identify records from tables and establish relationships between tables.
 There are many types of keys.
 We used 2 type of keys here,**PRIMARY KEYS and FOREIGN KEYS**